 Students with undergraduate degrees in biology and chemistry are well suited for this concentration.
-Please contact at 806.743.2556 or for more information concerning admissions for M.S. and Ph.D.
+Please contact Lauren Davis at 806.743.2556 or lauren.g.davis @ttuhsc.edu for more information concerning admissions for M.S. and Ph.D.

 Concentration Guidelines for Biochemistry, Cellular and Molecular Biology